Constellation-Labs/documentation-hub/validate/setup-guides/gcp/sg.md

 :::

 :::info
-This will affect your ability to access your Node from anywhere, but security needs to be taken into consideration when dealing with finances.
+This will affect your ability to access your node from anywhere, but security needs to be taken into consideration when dealing with finances.
 :::

 Select the two default rules for SSH and RDP.
 Click the `DELETE` button to clean up these unwanted open rules.